owen-totem-space/aqueduct-child-theme/README.md

 * Disable Topic Tags in forum settings

+* Remove "Search" sidebar widget.

+* Only show last 5 replies in topic/reply widgets.

 * Change date to read "10/09/2020" instead of "September 10, 2020", to save screen space

 * Fix 404 errors to images loaded on blogs

     These __significantly__ impact page load speed

 * Deactivate/Remove BSP plugin for better performance.
-Anything it does can be coded in very easily and more efficiently.
+Anything it does can be coded in very easily and more efficiently. (it isn't doing much, if anything)

 * Ask people to stop uploading large images. (there is a recent 20MB image in a blog post.
 100kB to 200kB is the recommended absolute max.)